ronaldseoh/cs276/week02/iir_chapter04_notes.md

     - We can hence speed up data transfers by storing *compressed* data on disk.
 Assuming an efficient decompression algorithm, the total time of reading and then decompressing data is usually *less than* reading uncompressed data.
 - Servers used for IR systems typically have several GBs of main memory, and available disk space is several orders of magnitude larger.

+## 4.2 Blocked sort-based indexing

+- Recap of creating nonpositional indexes from Chapter 1:
+    - We first make a pass through the collection assembling all term-`docID` pairs
+    - Then sort the pairs with the term as the dominant key, and `docID` as the secondary key.
+    - Finally, we organize the `docID`s for each term into a postings list and compute statistics like term and document frequency.
+    - All these can be done in memory for small collections.
+- Want methods for *large collections* that require the use of secondary storage
+- For more efficiency, we now represent terms as `termID` - a unique serial number.
+- The index construction algorithms all do a single pass through the data.
+- `REUTERS-RCV1` collection: 800,000 documents, 100,000,000 tokens, average of 200 tokens per document
+    - Typical collections today are often 1 or 2 orders of magnitude larger than `Reuters-RCV1`.
+- With main memory insufficient, we need to use an *external sorting* algorithm that uses disks.
+    - The central requirement is that it *minimizes* the number of *random disk seeks* during sorting.
+- **Blocked Sort-based indexing algorithm (BSBI)**
+    1. Segments the collection into parts of equal size
+    2. Sorts the `termID`-`docID` pairs of *each part* in memory
+    3. Stores intermediate sorted results on disk
+    4. Merges all intermediate results into the final index
+- The algorithm parses documents into `termID`-`docID` pairs and accumulates the pairs in memory until *a block of a fixed size is full.* We choose the block size to fit comfortably into memory to permit a fast in-memory sort.
+The block is then inverted and written to disk.
+- Inversion:
+    1. Sort the `termID`-`docID` pairs.
+    2. Collect all `termID`-`docID` pairs with the same `termID` into a postings list
+    3. Write the list to the disk.
+- How expensive is BSBI?
+    - `Theta(T log T)` as the step with the highest time complexity is sorting and `T` is an upper bound for the number of items we must sort (the number of `termID`-`sortID` pairs)
+    - However, the actual indexing time is usually dominated by the time it takes to *parse the documents* and *to do the final merge*.